embvm/embvm-core/docs/architecture/components/core/driver.md

     * BMA282: spi only, another might be I2C only, etc.
     * But what if I have a board which does USB interface for BMA282?
     * The constructor specifies the underlying drivers it will accept
-* How can complex composite drivers register their distinct interfaces with the registry?
-    * Consider the BMR456 - we want to provide temp1, temp2, voltage control…
-    * Does this mean our primitive interfaces need to be separate from the Driver interface?
-Two trees?
-    * Should we create the different interfaces as separate objects to they get registered separately?
-    * Is teh composite just a façade to the subsystem of driver primitives?
-That would be interesting.
-Would need to use friend classes or some other mechanism to encapsulate behavior properly.
-Or maybe the complex interface just passes in its this pointer to the primitives.
 * Should driver start/stop generate events?
     * power state changes - someone may want ot know when the driver is back so other events can be kicked off automatically (e.g.,, data consumer thread)
     * Someone may want to know that their lower-level hardware is unavailable